mzakharo/birdnetapp/README.md

  - Optional: install systemd services to run on startup `birdnet_main.service` and `birdnet_server.service`

 ## Tips
- -  Default influx bucket is `main`, org `home`.
-Change this with `ORG` and `BUCKET` variables in [config.py](https://github.com/mzakharo/birdnetapp/blob/main/birdnetapp/config.py)
  - Telegram notification cooldown is controlled by `SEEN_TIME` variable in [config.py](https://github.com/mzakharo/birdnetapp/blob/main/birdnetapp/config.py).
 If a bird has been seen within this time window, it will not trigger notificaitons
  - Telegram messages are sent after the bird stops tweeting and `NOTIFICATION_DELAY_SECONDS` elapses (from [config.py](https://github.com/mzakharo/birdnetapp/blob/main/birdnetapp/config.py)).
 This allows for the 'best' recording to be sent, not the first.
- - To test telegram capability in isolation, run `PYTHONPATH=. python3 tests/test_telegram.py`
+ - To test Telegram capability in isolation, run `PYTHONPATH=. python3 tests/test_telegram.py`
  - Default recording save directory is specified in [config.py](https://github.com/mzakharo/birdnetapp/blob/main/birdnetapp/config.py), `SAVEDIR` variable
  - User can expose `SEVEDIR` directory over web broser through `birdnet_browser.service`